 Housel provides examples that explore the strange ways people think about money and teaches you how to make better sense of one of life’s most important topics.

-The Wiser team start by discussing the concept of retirement.
+Thy also discuss the concept of retirement.
 Social Security began in the 1930s and it wasn’t until the 1960s where the idea of retiring at age 65 became a reality for people.
 By 1960, 40% of the population continued working past the age of 65.
 Today, around 20% of people work past the age of 65.
 With the advent of 401ks in the late 70s and the Roth IRA in 1998, these funds help supplement pensions and social security, making retirement a reality for more people.
 So much that today there is approximately $36 trillion in retirement assets waiting to be spent down.

-Life, liberty, the pursuit of happiness and compounding.
+Life, Liberty, the Pursuit of Happiness and Compounding

 Housel devotes a chapter to the power of time and compounding.
 Take Warren Buffett as an example.
 Buffett’s net worth is $84.5 billion.
 The interesting thing to note is that he accumulated $84.2 billion of that after the age of 50.
 And $81.5 billion came after the age of 60.
 Buffet started working early (at age 10), saved early and invested a large portion of his earnings, allowing it to compound.
 By his 30s, he had over $1 million in savings.
 By investing early and staying investing, he was able to accumulate large amounts of wealth.